 - Legal TA/advice on organizational structure, drafting legislation.
 Referrals to tenant lawyers for legal help.
 Organizing and training lawyers to assist tenant groups through the Tenant Lawyer Network.

-- Communications TA including talking points, common opposition talking points, media training, social media training.
+- Communications TA including opposition talking points, media training, social media training, narrative and storytelling trainings.

-- Organizing strategy advice to share best practices, lessons learned of past and recent tenants’ rights campaigns.
+- Organizing strategy hubs to share best practices, lessons learned of past and recent tenants’ rights campaigns.

 Develop resources for all tenants in California

-- Create toolkits for issues, educational webinars, sample letters to landlords
+- Free organizing toolkits for issues, educational webinars, sample letters to landlords

-- Utilize the hotline as a referral system and more strategic resource
+- Utilize the tenant hotline as a referral system and strategic resource

 2) Connect and Unite Tenant Groups Statewide (Movement Building)